opitzconsulting/jquery-mobile-angular-adapter/README.md

 - To go back one page use `$navigate('back')`.
 - If the `activateFn` function is given, it will be called after the navigation on the target page with `activateFnParam1, ...` as arguments.
 The invocation is done before the `pagebeforeshow` event on the target page.
+- If you want to pass special options to the jquery mobile `changePage` function:
+  Pass in an object to the `$navigate` function instead of a pageId.
+This object will be forwarded to jqm `changePage`.
+To define the new pageId, this object needs the additional property `target`.

 ### Service $waitDialog
 The service `$waitDialog` allows the access to the jquery mobile wait dialog.
 It provides the following functions: